Steve Dalkowski, inspiration for ‘Bull Durham,’ dies at 80

 His funeral will be private.

-AP researcher Jennifer Farrar contributed to this report.
+AP Baseball Writer Ben Walker and AP researcher Jennifer Farrar contributed to this report.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports